debashish216/devstack/README.md

 The password: mypassword123
 ```

-* Login to openstack dashboard "Horizon" by using user credentials obtained in the above process.
+* Login to openstack dashboard "Horizon" by using obtaned user credentials.
 In the above case, open a browser window and paste host IP address (192.168.130.197).
-Login by username "admin" and password as "mypassword123"
+Login by username "admin" and password as "mypassword123" as set by you in the local.conf file.

 * Congratulations!
-You have successfullt setup the controller node using devstack.
+You have successfully setup the controller node on your first ubuntu machine using devstack.